 Shading Meaning Non-financial data cells whose contents are either found from dropdown boxes or typed directly into the cell.
 Cells that populate from elsewhere in the return.
 Cells that are sourced directly from the trust's financial statements.
-Cells that require aggregation or disaggregation of disclosures that will be required in trusts' financial statements; or additional disclosures within SORP classifications.
-Cells that support FReM-based disclosures that require a re- working of SORP disclosures.
-Cells that are available for trusts to make notes, calculations etc. Cells that indicate completion errors within the return.
+Cells that require: aggregation or disaggregation of disclosures that will be required in trusts' financial statements, and additional disclosures within SORP classifications.
+Cells that support FReM-based disclosures that require a reworking of SORP disclosures.
+Cells that indicate completion errors within the return.
 The annotation of the error will provide guidance as to the nature of the error.